-The Board welcomes complaints, comments and suggestions as a way for the public to voice any concerns and an opportunity to improve our rules, processes and organization.
+The Board welcomes complaints, comments, and suggestions as a way for the public to voice any concerns and provide an opportunity for the Board to improve our rules, processes and organization.
 If you have any concerns about a particular situation, staff or Board member, or suggestions on how the Board does its job, we encourage you to communicate with us.

 The procedures, outlined below, are not intended or suitable for handling complaints about the outcomes of the Board’s decisions.
 If you are not satisfied with a written decision of the Board, your only avenue is to appeal to the Supreme Court of BC as detailed in Information Sheet 13 – Stated Cases.